tangbyron/tangbyron.github.io/_posts/2025-12-08-context-engineering-in-practice.md

 It's also important to remember that there are two important other parties in the system:

 - the user wants transparency on what's being done, and also see outputs like charts or forecasts
 - logs are also critical as you iterate on adding more tools and expanding the use case.
-This is especially true when asking the primary agent to leverage [code execution](https://www.anthropic.com/engineering/code-execution-with-mcp) chain tool calls.
+This is especially true when asking the primary agent to leverage [code execution](https://www.anthropic.com/engineering/code-execution-with-mcp) to chain multiple tool calls.
 Reviewing the logs of errors is key to refining the sandbox env, tool descriptions, and system prompt.

 ```
 ┌─────────────────────────────────────────────────────────────────┐